2021 Israel–Palestine crisis: West Bank

 Map of the West Bank, May 2021, showing Palestinian (green) and Israeli control.

 After Friday prayers on 14 May, Palestinians protested in more than 200 locations in the West Bank.
 Protesters hurled stones and Israeli soldiers responded with live fire and tear gas.
-As a result, 11 Palestinians were killed in the clashes.
-A Palestinian man who attempted to stab a soldier was shot, but survived; no Israeli soldiers were wounded in the incident.
-More than 100 Palestinians were injured.
+As a result, 11 Palestinians were killed at the protests.
+IDF troops shot a Palestinian man who they claim attempted to stab a soldier, the Palestinian survived; no Israeli soldiers were wounded in the incident.
+IDF forces injured more than 100 Palestinians.
 There have been daily demonstrations since the escalation in Gaza.
-As of 16 May, a total of 13 Palestinians had been killed in the West Bank in clashes with Israeli troops by 14 May.
+As of 14 May, Israeli troops had killed a total of 11 Palestinians had been killed in the West Bank.
 On 17 May, three Palestinian demonstrators were killed in clashes with the IDF.

 According to Al Arabiya, Fatah has backed a call for a general strike on 18 May in the West Bank, including East Jerusalem.
 Palestinians in Israel have been asked to take part.
 In an unusual display of unity by "Palestinian citizens of Israel, who make up 20% of its population, and those in the territories Israel seized in 1967" (Note: Pro-Palestinian activists have dubbed the May 2021 Palestinian reaction to Israeli policies in Sheikh Jarrah and the Al-Aqsa compound as the "Unity Intifada."
 The term denotes the national solidarity and religious duty shared by the resisting Palestinians in Gaza, the West Bank, Eastern Jerusalem, and Israel.) the strike went ahead and "shops were shuttered across cities in Gaza, the occupied West Bank and in villages and towns inside Israel".
 During the day of protests and strikes, a Palestinian man was killed and more than 70 wounded in clashes near Ramallah and two Israeli soldiers were injured in a shooting attack.
 Large crowds also gathered in Nablus, Bethlehem and Hebron while police deployed water cannons in Sheikh Jarrah.